gdbroman/broman.blog/_posts/2020-08-11-the-myth-of-arrival.md

 We seek completion yet there is none.

-We anticipate arrival but it’s always forgone.
+Anticipating arrival but it’s always forgone.

 No destination, and never will be.